DanialArab/AWS/README.md

 # Amazon Web Services

+In this repo, I document my understanding of AWS after getting the following certificates:
+- AWS Solution Architect Associate (Valid until: )
+- AWS Certified Cloud Practitioner (Valid until: )
+- AWS ML Specialty (working on this Certificate, scheduled to take the exam on Oct.
+5, 2025)

 1. [AWS Neptune](#1)
    1. [How to set up a Neptune Cluster](#2)
    2. [How to interact with our Neptune Cluster](#3)